Frequently Asked Questions

 What if I only want you to make my samples?

 The sampling process is the most time-consuming part of the entire process.
 We rarely only make samples.
 We see our designs through the production phase as the fabric and stitching combinations literally make or break a collection.
 Sampling requires a lot of time, as well as minimums.
 We make exceptions for the right partners.
-But generally, factories don’t want to only make samples, so please don’t ask us to ask them.
-They are in the business of production.
+But generally our team doesn’t want to only make samples as we are in the business of production.

 What are your MOQs?